rabeabdalkareem/rabeabdalkareem.github.io/_publications/16-Deigo_TSE2021.md

 venue_key: "CostaTSE2021"
-track: IEEE Transactions on Software Engineering (TSE) - <strong style="color:#8B0000">This paper is invited to be presented at ICSE 2022 as a Journal First paper</strong>
+track: IEEE Transactions on Software Engineering (TSE) - <strong style="color:#8B0000">This paper was invited to be presented at ICSE 2022 as a Journal First paper</strong>
 pages: "1–17"
 date: 2021-02-02
 doiurl: